Welcome to Lightroom Quick Tip #5

 In this Lightroom quick tip tutorial, we’re going to take a look at one of my favorite editing tools; the Tone Curve.

-The Tone Curve is a complex, advanced tool and to fully understand ALL the options, would take much more than 2 minutes.
+The Tone Curve is a sophisticated, advanced tool, and to fully understand ALL the options, would take much more than 2 minutes.
 So, we’ll just quickly cover the basics…

 What is the Tone Curve?